jundalisay/superb/content/en/research/smith/wealth-of-nations/book-3/chapter-3c.md

-+++
-title=  "The Development of European manufacturing" date=  2015-09-09 image=  "/covers/wn.jpg" description=  "The Rise of Cities After the Fall of Rome The Freedom in European Towns" linkb=  "/research/smith/wealth-of-nations/book-3/chapter-3b" linkbtext=  "Chapter 3b" linkf=  "/research/smith/wealth-of-nations/book-3/chapter-4" linkftext=  "Chapter 4" heading=  "Chapter 3c" icon=  "/icons/smith.png"
-+++
+---
+heading: "Chapter 3c"
+title: "The Development of European Manufacturing"
+weight: 18
+image: "/covers/wn.jpg"
+description: "The manufactures fit for export were introduced in 2 ways"
+author: Adam Smith
+icon: /icons/smith.png
+---

 {{< s v="16" >}} A taste for the finer and more improved manufactures was introduced by foreign commerce into countries which had no such works.

 When this taste created a big demand, the merchants naturally tried to establish the same manufactures in their own country to save transportation costs.

 Hence, the origin of the first manufactures for distant sale that were established in Western Europe after the fall of the Roman empire.

 No large country ever did or could subsist without some manufacturing industry.